kletobias/p2022/_posts/2022-05-07-multicollinearity.md

 As designed, the two samples S1 and S2 are positively correlated with one another, as visualized in the scatter plot.
-It must be said, that all the methods mentioned in this article only explain the linear part of the statistical relationship between random variables.
+It must be said that all the methods mentioned in this article only explain the linear part of the statistical relationship between random variables.

 ## Covariance
-To quantify the relationship between to variables, that have a linear relationship, the empirical covariance is often used.
+To quantify the relationship between to variables that have a linear relationship, the empirical covariance is often used.
 It is calculated as the average of the product between the values from each sample, where the values have been centered (had their means subtracted).
 The calculation of the sample